 Zhang Ziyi plays Jen Yu.
 She learns from the Jade Fox but eventually surpasses her master and keeps this fact hidden.
 Ziyi is convincing as the young and directionless student who has all the confidence in the world.
 She is at a loss when faced with a formidable opponent and relies on strength which shears out understanding of her character as a skilled warrior.

 “Crouching Tiger, Hidden Dragon” is shot beautifully by Peter Pau who became the second Chinese cinematographer to clinch the Oscar.
 This film, when seen through Pau’s lens is like a dreamy fantasy.
-It is packed with lore and is a martial arts film where the fights are sporadic.
+It is packed with lore, a martial arts film where the fights are sporadic.
 However, the you don’t miss them as the story is so engaging and the frames captivate you.
 The fights eventually take place after a while of waiting, which only elevates them in meaning.
 They are poetic and exquisitely choreographed works of art.

 The warriors can master the elements and float in the air, run up walls and leap onto trees all whilst engaging in swordplay which had me engrossed thanks to Tan Dun’s captivating background score.